UBC-MDS/world-energy-visualization/doc/reflection-milestone2.md

 #### Current Implementation:

 - This chart displays a specified number of top or bottom consumer nations by percentage for the selected energy source.
 The year is controlled by the same slider as the world map so that both plots are synced.

-#### Limitations and fututre direction:
+#### Limitations and future direction:

 - The ordering is only computed using the percentage of consumption.
 Hence very large and small countries are compared on the same scale.
 Though the data does not have the actual units of consuption, a proxy metric such as the units of power generated from different sources can also be incorporated to get a better sense of the scale.
 Another solution is to incorporate this data using an additional data source.
 - There are certain years in which multiple countries have a 0% consuption for a type of energy source.
 This is particularly true for the nuclear energy consuption, as only a few countries in the world have access to it.
 Hence a useful feature to incorporate would be an option for the user to filter out zeros when looking at the bottom countries.
 This ensures that the information is filtered transparently, and that the user is not mislead by the results.